2vg/CS2-MapCycleAndChooser-COFYYE/README.md

 ## Important Notes

-- **Missing Features**: The following features are not yet implemented in this version of the plugin but will be available in future updates:
-  - `!nominate`

-  These features are planned for inclusion, so stay tuned for upcoming versions!

 - **ScreenMenuAPI Not Included**:
   The **ScreenMenuAPI** is not included in this version of the plugin due to necessary adjustments required for full compatibility.
 Additional refinements are needed to ensure seamless functionality with this plugin.

-  Please be patient, and expect an update in the near future that will introduce **ScreenMenuAPI**, along with the `!nominate` command! 🚀
+  Please be patient, and expect an update in the near future that will introduce **ScreenMenuAPI**! 🚀

 ## Credits